ClusterHQ/flocker/docs/roadmap/volume-manager.rst

 The names of volumes, branches and tags do not map directly onto the ZFS naming system.

-Each flocker instance has a UUID, with a matching (unique across a Flocker cluster) human readable name, typically the hostname.
+Each Flocker instance has a UUID, with a matching (unique across a Flocker cluster) human readable name, typically the hostname.
-We can imagine having two flocker instances on same machine (with different pools) for testing, so don't want to require hostname.
+We can imagine having two Flocker instances on same machine (with different pools) for testing, so don't want to require hostname.
-This is the first part of the <flocker instance UUID>/<volume UUID>/<branch name> triplet of branch names - in human-exposed CLI we probably want to use human names though, not UUIDs.
+This is the first part of the <Flocker instance UUID>/<volume UUID>/<branch name> triplet of branch names - in human-exposed CLI we probably want to use human names though, not UUIDs.
-Branches are known to be local if branch’s specified flocker instance matches the UUID of flocker process that is managing it.
+Branches are known to be local if branch’s specified Flocker instance matches the UUID of the Flocker process that is managing it.

 Volumes have UUIDs, and a matching (cluster unique?) human readable name.
 Tags are indicated by having a snapshot with a user attributes indicating it is a tag, the tag name and the volume name.
 However, not all ZFS snapshots will be exposed as tags.
 E.g. the fact that a snapshot is necessary for cloning (and therefore branch creation) is an implementation detail; sometimes you want to branch off a tag, but if you want to branch off of latest version the fact that a snapshot is created needn't be exposed.

-A remote branch exists if there is a non-tag ZFS snapshot naming it, i.e. the snapshot has a user attribute indicating which branch it’s on (e.g. “thathost/somevolume/abranch”).
+A remote branch exists if there is a non-tag ZFS snapshot naming it, i.e. the snapshot has a user attribute indicating which branch it’s on (e.g. “``thathost/somevolume/abranch``”).

-In either case the ZFS-level snapshot name is the flocker instance UUID + the timestamp when it was generated.
+In either case the ZFS-level snapshot name is the Flocker instance UUID + the timestamp when it was generated.

 A local branch exists due to local existence ZFS dataset, one of: